cysouw/diathesis/text/c03_summaryDia.md

 ### *Reflexiv Erlebniskonversiv* {#sec:summary-reflexiv-erlebnispassiv}

 The ~~Reflexiv Erlebniskonversiv~~ (full discussion in [@sec:reflexive-preposition-passive]) is a diathesis in which a verb, like *empören* 'to appall' [@next a], can be used both with and without a reflexive pronoun.
 The effect of adding the reflexive pronoun is a remapping of the accusative to nominative and demoting the erstwhile nominative to a prepositional phrase [@next b].
 The prepositional phrase is a governed preposition [@next c].
 The verbs that allow this diathesis are typically verbs that express an experience.
 This diathesis is functionally similar to the *sein-Erlebniskonversiv* (see [@sec:summary-erlebnispassiv]) and the *lassen-Permissivkonversiv* (see [@sec:summary-permissivkonversiv]).
 There are even many verbs that allow for all three diatheses, like *empören* [@next d,e].
-However, not all verbs allow for both diatheses, like *verärgern* [@nnext d,e].
+However, not all verbs allow for all three diatheses, like *verärgern* [@nnext d,e].

 ::: ex
 a.
 Der Preis empört den Kunden.